SurrogateInc/surrortg-sdk/README.md

 ## Python version

-For enabling reproducable dependency installations, this project uses `pipenv`.
+For enabling reproducible dependency installations, this project uses `pipenv`.
 Pipenv in this projects requires Python version 3.7 or higher, which can be installed for example with `pyenv`, <https://github.com/pyenv/pyenv>.
 You can check your current version with `python --version`.